dmsRosa6/KerberosFS/README.md

 2. **Setup Certificates (if needed):**
 Run the ```sh ./setup_certificates.sh``` script to configure the necessary certificates.
 This step also ensures that the passwords are updated as required.
 3. **Install Users (Optional):**
-Install users(optional), both in te auth and access controll, this is done manually by running the install classses.
+Install users(optional), both in te auth and access control, this is done manually by running the install classes.
 4. **Build and Run:**
 Execute the ```sh build_and_run.sh``` script to build the Docker images and start the containers.

+## NOT DONE YET :)